incuna/django-pgcrypto-fields/CONTRIBUTING.md

 ## Running Tests

-* Install requirements to a virtual environment
+Install the developers packages:

+* `pip install -r requirements.txt --upgrade`
 * Setup a local PostgreSQL server
 * Create a PostreSQL database named `pgcrypto_fields`
-* In a terminal, run `make test`
+* In your virtual env, run `make test`

 ## Releasing to PyPI

 This section only applies to maintainers.

-In your virtual environment, run

-* `pip install pip --upgrade`
-* `pip install setuptools wheel twine`
 * `make release`